jannis-baum/sync-dotfiles.zsh/README.md

 ## Features

-- Manage your dotfiles repo with all files exactly where they should be in your home directory
+- Manage your dotfiles repo with a mirrored directory structure according to your preferred mapping
 - Automatically detect changes in these files and be prompted to install them to the corresponding location in your home directory
 - Configure actions to run when installing files such as automatically sourcing